Start a New Hobby You’ll Actually Keep With a Crafter’s Box Subscription

 Reality didn’t quite align with my expectations.
 Nearly eight months later, I still spend most of my time at home, and my early-quarantine impulse buys have been packed away.
 I had found an excuse to abandon each one: I didn’t have the right ingredients to make a new recipe, the park where I skated got too crowded, I forgot to buy a sharpener for my colored pencils.
 These may seem like minor setbacks, but in a world where the smallest tasks now seemed daunting, they were enough to keep me in my comfort zone.

-That’s why I was so excited to test out The Crafter’s Box, a service that combines artist-led workshops with curated kits.
+That’s why I was so excited when The Crafter’s Box, a service that combines artist-led workshops with curated kits, offered to send me a kit to test.
 With step-by-step video instructions and generous supply boxes, each project offered through their subscription and marketplace is designed to give crafters everything they need to create a piece from start to finish.
 In other words, they’re quitter-proof.
 As someone with a long history of half-finished projects, this sounded like my best shot at starting a new hobby and sticking to it.

 Crafting for Dummies